bx-sh/specs.sh/docs/API_REFERENCE.md

 ## 🎨 User Configuration

-Environment variables for configuring the behavior of `spec.sh`
+Environment variables for configuring the behavior of `specs.sh`

 These can be exported in your shell or configured in `spec.config.sh`